I don’t remember the time or the day, but I do remember the date.

 I walked into the funeral home in a fog.
-Mr Green met me there, and together we walked into the room to view my mother’s body.
+Mr Green met me there, and together, we walked into the room to where he’d placed mom’s body.
 He left me there, alone.

 Very alone.
-I’ve never felt more alone than I did in that moment.
+I’m pretty sure I’ll never feel more alone than I did in that moment.

 A million memories, a million what-if’s…I remember asking God why.

-And it was in that moment…that whispered why moment…that the Lord put the verse in 2 Corinthians on my heart.
+And in that moment…that whispered why moment…the Lord put the verse in 2 Corinthians on my heart.
 I couldn’t remember it just right, but I did remember that for the Christian, to be absent from the body is to be present with the Lord.